mrcoulter45/technology-examples/Docker/README.md

 This will copy `/foo` from your container into `/tmp/foo` from your host (must be path from root `/`, not home `\~`) Eg.
 `sudo docker cp gallant_leakey:/home/vivado/ci-test-shield-fpga files`

-Restart exited container:
-`sudo docker start -ai <container_name>`
-Programs and files inside of the stopped container will persist after restarting the container

 To create new image based off of already existing container:
 `sudo docker commit <container_id> mrcoulter45/vivado-ci`